aws-observability/aws-otel-java-instrumentation/RELEASING.md

 # AWS OpenTelemetry Java Instrumentation Release Process

+## Preparing for a release

+Before beginning a release, make sure dependencies are updated.

+Run `./gradlew dependencyUpdates` to get a report on what dependencies have updates and apply them to `dependencyManagement` and `settings.gradle.kts`.

+Then, run `./gradlew generateLicenseReport` to update our licenses to reflect the update.
+Send a PR and merge.

 ## Starting the Release

 Open the release build workflow in your browser [here](https://github.com/aws-observability/aws-otel-java-instrumentation/actions?query=workflow%3A%22Release+Build%22).